Uniswap/docs/docs/sdk/web3-react/guides/03-switch-chains.md

 The input parameters to this guide are the chains that we want our dApp to be able to connect to and their RPC URLs.

-At the end of the guide, we should be able to switch chains for a connected wallet.
+At the end of the guide, we should be able to switch chains on the connected wallet.

 For this guide, the following `web3-react` packages are used: